Enalean/tuleap-documentation-en/languages/en/installation-guide/update.rst

 Note: you can update only the tuleap part (tuleap*) but we highly recommend you to upgrade the whole OS on regular basis.

-Ensure forgeupgrade is properly (as Site Admin go in Admin > Plugin Administration) you shouldn’t get any warning.

 Upgrade
 -------